savelee/leeboonstra-new/source/_posts/dialogflow-cx-introduction.md

 ---
 title: An introduction to bot builder platform Dialogflow CX
 description: Dialogflow CX is a separate product that will coexist with Dialogflow Essentials.
-Developers and businesses can choose which bot building suite is the right tool for them.
+Developers and businesses can choose which bot building platform is the right tool for them.
 Dialogflow CX addresses the need for businesses to build more complex chat & contact center voice bots.
-Dialogflow Essentials is often choosen for it's simplicity.
+Dialogflow Essentials is often chosen for its simplicity.
 tags:
   - Dialogflow CX
   - Dialogflow CX for beginners